JezreelZaldarriaga/Login_project/README.md

 we separated the main method (main.dart) and another class file (FadeAnimation.dart) away from the screens folder so we would be able to easily determine future errors.

-IDE we used is the VisualStudioCode.
+IDE we used is VisualStudioCode.

 APPLICATION MANUAL/ INSTRUCTIONS: